Home Ā» Recipes Ā» Soup & Sides Ā» Instant Pot Chicken Soup

 Miso + Herbs + Spices

 • Red Miso – This is a salty paste made from fermented soy beans that is common in Japanese cuisine.
 It is a probiotic and helps improve gut health, which in turn aides immunity.
-If you can’t find red miso, white miso will do in a pinch.
+If you can’t find red miso, white miso will do.

 • Oregano – An anti-inflammatory herb that also has anti-viral properties.